2018-2019 Conservation Education Mini-Grants

 Find information about upcoming workshops and events, technical programs, and conservation projects.

-We provide several programs, resources, and opportunities for Richland County teachers and students which introduce youth to nature and encourage environmental responsibility.
+We provide several programs, resources, and opportunities for Richland County teachers, environmental educators, and students which introduce youth to nature and encourage environmental responsibility.

 Join us on our mission of Conservation by becoming a District volunteer or Affiliate Member, and sign up to receive news updates from the District.